 - Most people overdose by accident, and there are a lot of counterfeit (fake) medications out there.
-What is in them changes all the time. - Just because someone took a Zanie bar before without overdosing doesn't mean it won't be laced with Fentanyl or Carfentanil and cause an overdose next time. - If you didn't get the pill from a pharmacist or your doctor's office, do not take it.
+What is in them changes all the time. - Fentanyl, carfentanil, and other synthetic opioids are inexpensive to make and often mixed into many other drugs.
+This is called lacing.
+It can be impossible to tell if something is laced until it is too late. - People use opioids several different ways.
+They can take pills, drink Purple Drank or other liquids, or smoke them from pipes or foil.
+Opioids can also be injected into the veins or muscles. - Just because someone took a Zanie bar before without overdosing doesn't mean it won't be laced with Fentanyl or Carfentanil and cause an overdose next time. - If you didn't get the pill from a pharmacist or your doctor's office, do not take it.
 Your life might depend on it!